-Component 1 - Exploring Enterprise- Internally assessed
+Component 1 - Exploring Enterprise - PSA assessed

-This unit introduces you to the language and terminology used in business.
-In this section you consider two local enterprises and the entrepreneurs running them.
-You will explore, size, scale, mind set and skills of these and research into your chosen SMEs.
+This component introduces you to the language and terminology used in business.
+In this section you consider enterprises and the entrepreneurs running them.
+You will explore, size, scale, mind set and skills of these owners and research into your chosen SMEs.

-Component 2 - Planning for and running and Enterprise - Internally assessed
+Component 2 - Planning for and running an Enterprise - PSA assessed